RimuTec/faker/README.md

 RimuTec.Faker is available as a NuGet package.
 To install follow the instructions at [https://www.nuget.org/packages/RimuTec.Faker/](https://www.nuget.org/packages/RimuTec.Faker/).

 # Available Fake Data Generators
-Because Ruby Faker has a large number of generators, we had to start with a small set of classes.
+The classes listed below are already ported.
 Our aim is to add the remaining classes and method over time.
 If you have preferences please file suggestions as issues on Github (see below).
 Thank you!

 ## Supported Locales and Customization
 The following 51 locales are supported out of the box (no extra files needed):

 bg, ca, ca-CAT, da-DK, de, de-AT, de-CH, ee, en, en-AU, en-au-ocker, en-BORK, en-CA, en-GB, en-IND, en-MS, en-NEP, en-NG, en-NZ, en-PAK, en-SG, en-UG, en-US, en-ZA, es, es-MX, fa, fi-FI, fr, fr-CA, fr-CH, he, id, it, ja, ko, lv, nb-NO, nl, no, pl, pt, pt-BR, ru, sk, sv, tr, uk, vi, zh-CN, zh-TW

-Classes that already make use of locales are marked in the list below.
 To set the locale use something like `Config.Locale = "de";`.

 In addition you can use custom locale files for methods that are marked with an asterisk.
 Ensure that the custom locale file (yml) is copied to the directory that also contains RimuTec.Faker.dll, usually the output directory of your test project.

 ## Address
-This class supports all 51 built-in and custom locales.
 - BuildingNumber()
 - City()
 - CityPrefix()